bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 which python files to load.
 The python files then implement the plugin functionality.

-Examples for such Python Plugins are the VMware Python Plugin or the oVirt Python Plugin.
+An example for such Python Plugins is the VMware Python Plugin.

 With Bareos :sinceVersion:`23: Python API`, the support of Python version *2* (which is end-of-life since Jan 1 2020) was removed.